alohith/MOAST/README.md

 ## Evaluation Story

-Check out the MOAST chapter from my [dissertation](https://escholarship.org/uc/item/572197kr)) or the preprint excerpt (biorxive.) for details on rational and validation I performed on the method using data from High-Content Image-based screens.
+Check out the MOAST chapter from my [dissertation](https://escholarship.org/uc/item/572197kr)) or the preprint excerpt (biorxiv to come) for details on rational and validation I performed on the method using data from High-Content Image-based screens.

 ## Development Notebooks